These swimming holes are all located in North East Victoria, including spots in the Mount Buffalo National

 A long, diagonal chute of water cuts through a layer of jagged bedrock before gushing out into a deep hole in the Ovens

 River.
-The river then opens out into a wide and more tranquil pool for swimming, a legacy of a past mining mishap…
+The river then opens out into a wide and more tranquil pool for swimming, which is the legacy of a past mining mishap…

 Two steep, sandy beaches beaches leading down to deep, slow moving water on two bends of the Ovens River within a bushland reserve on the northern side